 Coaches of the age of majority (18 & up) must complete a background check with a vulnerable sector search.
 Returning coaches need to provide this every three years.
 All backgroud checks must be completd through through an RCMP dispatch or local Police station.
-Once received, coaches should email, fax or mail a COPY of their backgroud check into the ASSA office.
+Once received, coaches should email, fax or mail a COPY of their backgroud check into the Swim Alberta office.

 All returning coaches must have completed full certification on or before the Coach Compliance deadline.
 Coach Requirements can be found here

 Head Coaches must be certified or, if you are a new coach, working towards certification as a Level 1: Fundamentals Coach.
 If you are not certified, "working towards" means, as a minimum, you must have completed the Swimming 101 coaching course (see below for course information).
 This is the minimum education requirement for Head Coaches to coach in the ASSA; non-compliant coaches may not be permitted on deck.

 The minimum requirement for Assistant Coaches is to attend NCCP Community Sport Coach for Swimming, or be registered in the next available course.
 This is the minimum education requirement for all Assistant Coaches to coach in the ASSA; non-compliant coaches may not be permitted on deck.
 Assistant coaches may be on deck at both practice and competitions as an assistant for two seasons.
 After two seasons they must attend Swimming 101.

 To maintain certification coaches are required to participate in professional development activities.
 These can include from clinic attendance, swim camps, tour teams, the ASSA All Star Team, NCCP activities and coaching conferences.
 For further information please see the Maintenance of Certification information page available from the Coaching Association of Canada.